Gogglebox: Australian version

 An Australian edition of the programme debuted on 11 February 2015.
 It is a co-production between pay TV provider Foxtel and commercial Network Ten.
 It airs on Foxtel's Lifestyle Channel first and is repeated 24 hours later on Ten.
 The programme started its second season on 30 September 2015, and its third season in 2016.
-It is currently in its 17th season as of March 2023.
+It is currently in its 21st season as of April 2025.

 American and Canadian versions

 Canadian (Bell Media), and American broadcasters.
-The American and Canadian versions, both called The People's Couch, premiered on Bravo on March 10, 2014 (although a three-episode pilot run was aired in October 2013) and Bravo (Canada) in July 2014.
+The American and Canadian versions, both called The People's Couch, premiered on Bravo on 10 March 2014 (although a three-episode pilot run was aired in October 2013) and Bravo (Canadian TV channel) in July 2014.

-A celebrity version, called Celebrity Watch Party, premiered on Fox on May 7, 2020.
+A celebrity version, called Celebrity Watch Party, premiered on Fox on 7 May 2020.

 Irish version

 An Irish edition of the programme debuted on 22 September 2016, a co-production between Kite Entertainment (Dublin) and Studio Lambert (London).
-By 2021, seven series had been broadcast.
+By 2023, nine series had been broadcast.

 Polish version

 Polish version called Gogglebox.
-Przed telewizorem premiered on TTV on September 6, 2014.
-It is currently in its 17th season as of September 2022.
+Przed telewizorem premiered on TTV on 6 September 2014.

 Russian version

-Russian version called Диван (translated as "The Couch") premiered on STS on March 30, 2017.
+A Russian version called Диван (translated as "The Couch") premiered on CTC on 30 March 2017.
 Only one season aired, consisting of 8 episodes.

 Finnish version

-The Finnish version called Sohvaperunat (translated as "Couch potatoes") premiered in February 2015.
-The show started its 12th season in September 2021.
+The Finnish version called Sohvaperunat (translated as "Couch potatoes") premiered in February 2015 on YLE TV1.

 Welsh version

-S4C and Studio Lambert aired Gogglebocs Cymru on November 2nd as part of the channel's 40th anniversary celebrations.
+S4C and Studio Lambert aired Gogglebocs Cymru on 2 November 2022, as part of the channel's 40th anniversary celebrations.
 The show is narrated by Welsh comedian Tudur Owen.

+The series was renewed for a second series slated to air on 18 October 2023.
+It has also been nominated for a BAFTA Cymru award.